-Applicants to the Program qualify for temporary relocation assistance only if they must vacate the storm-impacted property during program-sponsored construction.
-Applicants who are not residing in the storm-impacted property for any reason other than program-sponsored construction are not eligible for temporary relocation assistance.
-The R3 Program may provide temporary relocation assistance only on an extremely limited basis and as a last resort for applicants to secure temporary housing during program-sponsored construction.
+PRDOH has chosen to implement an optional relocation policy for the R3 Program under which homeowners may qualify for optional relocation assistance only if they must vacate the storm-impacted property during program-sponsored construction.
+Homeowners who are not residing in the storm-impacted property for any reason other than program-sponsored construction are not eligible for optional relocation assistance.
+The R3 Program may provide optional relocation assistance only on an extremely limited basis and as a last resort for homeowners to secure temporary housing during program-sponsored construction.
+Applicants who must temporarily vacate the storm-damaged property for construction activities sponsored by the R3 Program are not considered displaced persons, (see 49 C.F.R § 24.2(a)(9)(ii)(E) or (H)), and as such, are not entitled to relocation assistance benefits under URA.
+However, tenants on such properties may be eligible for relocation assistance benefits.
+See Uniform Relocation Act (URA) section of this document for further information.